-When grade boundary settings are changed by more than 3% the held item shall be deemed to be in noncompliance with the requirements of this Standard and all grade stamps marks) shall be obliterated from the MSR, MEL or E-LAM lumber.
+When grade boundary settings are changed by more than 3% the held item shall be deemed to be in noncompliance with the requirements of this Standard and all grade stamps (marks) shall be obliterated from the MSR, MEL or E-LAM lumber.

-Only after appropriate action has been taken to correct the process and test results confirm that the

-"IN-CONTROL" requirements have been regained may the process be deemed to be back "IN-CONTROL".
-Increased (double) sampling shall then be performed on the item.
+Only after appropriate action has been taken to correct the process and intensive sampling test results confirm that the "IN-CONTROL" requirements have been regained may the process be deemed to be back "IN-CONTROL".
+Increased (double) sampling shall then be performed on continued production of the item.